 ‘Although we expect numbers of deaths to increase as more are registered, it currently appears that deaths per day are decreasing.’

-In total, there have been 8,312 coronavirus-related deaths in care homes in England and Wales up to the beginning of this month.
+In total, there have been 8,312 coronavirus-related fatalities in care homes in England and Wales up to the beginning of this month.

 The ONS’s death total since the start of the outbreak – 33,337 – is 6,495 higher that the Department of Health and Social Care’s figures during the same period.